 The competition was founded in 1927.
 The exam has been offered annually since 1938 and is administered by the Mathematical Association of America.

 The preparation sessions this year are organized by Alfonso

 Gracia-Saz and Bernardo Galvao-Sousa.

 We plan to meet for preparation once a week or every two weeks, and work on problems from past competitions.
-Many of the problems are very interesting and require only basic undergraduate mathematics, but the questions are quite challenging!
-In fact, even solving one or two questions on the competition is impressive, and a nice addition to your CV.
+Many of the problems are very interesting and ct, even solving one or two questions on the competition is impressive, and a nice addition to your CV.